BashiirHagi/aws-iconik-transcoder/README.md

 - AWS VPC, public subnet and internet gateway provisioned for internet access
 - S3 bucket provisioned for master content ingestion
-- Linux Ubuntu EC2 instance provisioned and iconik edge transcoder installed
+- Linux Ubuntu EC2 instance provisioned in a auto-scaling group for scalability with iconik edge transcoder installed
 - AMI image created for Iconik edge transcoder to improve reusability
 - Terraform Modules configured to automate AWS deployments - EC2, S3 & VPC.
 - AWS services isolated in separate Terraform folders in the Child modules with service.tf, variables.tf and output.tf defined.